What Are All the Different Kinds of COVID-19 Tests?

 - Rapid point-of-care molecular tests, such as Abbott’s ID NOW, can provide results within 13 minutes.
-Other authorized platforms (Mesa Biotech, Cepheid, Liat, GenMark) take from 30–120 minutes and are very easy to perform.
+Other authorized platforms (Mesa Biotech, Cepheid, Liat, GenMark, Visby, Biofire, Cue) take from 20–120 minutes and are very easy to perform.
 These tests can also be used outside traditional health care settings, and they are quickly becoming more widespread.

 Accuracy: Some point-of-care molecular tests (particularly Abbott ID NOW) are less sensitive than reference lab tests.
 Molecular tests do produce false negatives, but not very often.
 False negatives are unlikely when a person has the most virus, which is usually in the first five days of symptoms.

-Takeaway: If a molecular test said you were negative for the virus in the first five days you showed symptoms, you are probably not infected.
+Takeaway: If a molecular test said you were negative for the virus in the first week after you showed symptoms, you are probably not infected.
 Further along in the illness, it may be more difficult to determine.

-What they do: These rapid tests, which detect certain proteins on the surface of the virus, are inexpensive, efficient, and fast.
-Four of these tests have been FDA approved for emergency use.
+What they do: These rapid tests, which detect certain proteins on the surface or in the virus, are inexpensive, efficient, and fast.
+Many of these tests have been FDA authorized for emergency use, some even in the home environment (Ellume).
 They can be used to make a clinical diagnosis in symptomatic patients in the first five days of symptoms.
 However, they aren’t currently recommended for screening asymptomatic populations.

 Method: Nasal or throat swab